-The St. Vincent’s School of Medical Research (renamed St Vincent’s Institute in the 1970s) was established as a result of a generous bequest from racehorse trainer, Jack Holt.
+The St. Vincent’s School of Medical Research (renamed St Vincent’s Institute in 1984) was established as a result of a generous bequest from racehorse trainer, Jack Holt.

 In 1950 Edman had published a method that allowed the order of amino acids in a protein to be determined.
 Using his method, the last amino acid in a protein chain was tagged with a chemical, allowing it to be removed from the chain and identified without disrupting the order of the rest of the amino acid chain.
 This is a bit like recognizing a word after having it spelled out to you.
 When the ‘letters’ were assembled at the end of the reaction, they spelled out the protein sequence.

 Edman spent his early years at the St. Vincent’s School of Medical Research designing and producing a machine that automated protein sequencing.
 In 1958 RMIT graduate Geoffrey Begg was employed as a junior laboratory assistant to Edman and became intimately involved in the project.
 Describing how the idea came to fruition, Begg said, “I was sitting having a cup of tea with some of the research blokes one day, just after I’d joined in 1958, and we were talking about how repetitive their analysis work was…I asked them why they didn’t invent a machine to speed up all the repetitive work.
 I was only a laboratory assistant and they all laughed, so I forgot about it.
 But apparently Dr Edman had been thinking about the same thing.
 He heard about this and asked me if I could make a model of a possible machine.”
 The next day, Begg brought an electric motor from home and aided by his glass blowing skills, showed that the idea was feasible.
 Begg spent much of the following year working on the machine, which came to be known as ‘Matilda’.